 2) The Olympics and Euro 2016 will cause a lull in travel

 Couple these big events with the current heightened risk of air travel and people will watch the games at home instead of booking their holiday over summer.
 Unless of course they are attending the events.

 If you’re one of the few people not interested in either event, now will be the time to travel and avoid the crowds and peak prices.

 The EU is very weak at the moment: socially, politically and economically.
-Europe has lost control of migration, the political leaders are lacking in leadership and decisive actions about both this annd terrorism and many countries still have a weak economy.
+Europe has lost control of migration, the political leaders are lacking in leadership and decisive actions about both this and terrorism, and many countries still suffer from a weak economy.
 Greece in particular is showing no sign of recovery and will eventually have to default on its debt, have them written off or leave the EU.
 Oops, another prediction.